Faster Exponential-Time Approximation Algorithms Using Approximate Monotone Local Search: The Brute-Force Approximation Algorithm

 Define $g(\lambda )= \entropy(\lambda) - \lambda \cdot \alpha \cdot \entropy\left( \frac{1}{\alpha}\right)$.
 As the entropy function is concave it follows that $g$ is concave.
 Furthermore, $g(0)=g\left(\frac{1}{\alpha}\right) = 0$, thus $g$ has a global maximum in the interval $\left[ 0,\frac{1}{\alpha}\right]$.
 Therefore,

 The third inequality is by \eqref{eq:binom} and the forth holds since the maximum is at least the average. \end{proof}

-To obtain the claimed algorithm of Theorem~\ref{thm:brute-force-lower} the basic idea is to sample $\OO^*((\brute(\alpha))^n)$ random sets (of some size $k$) and show that the desired approximate solution is found with constant probability.
+We now prove the three parts of Theorem~\ref{thm:brute-force-lower} separately.
+To obtain the claimed algorithms the basic idea is to sample $\OO^*((\brute(\alpha))^n)$ random sets (of some size $k$) and show that the desired approximate solution is found with constant probability.
 This algorithm can be derandomized by using Theorem~\ref{thm:family} for the special case when $p = r$.
-However, this introduces another sublinear term in the exponent of the running time.
-Instead, in this special case, we can rely on existing results on covering families~\cite{Kuzjurin00}.